MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-update-policies.md

   If you select manual updates, make sure you periodically check for updates by using the app's manual update mechanism, if available.
 If you disable updates, periodically check for updates, and distribute them to users.

-  If you don't enable and configure this policy, Microsoft Edge Update handles available updates as specified by the '[Update policy override](#update)' policy.
+  If you don't enable and configure this policy, Microsoft Edge Update handles available updates as specified by the '[Update policy override](#update-webview)' policy.

-  This policy is available only on Windows instances that are joined to a Microsoft® Active Directory® domain.
+  This policy is available only on Windows instances that are joined to a Microsoft&reg; Active Directory&reg; domain.
 #### Windows information and settings
 ##### Group Policy (ADMX) info
 - GP unique name: UpdateDefault